all-birds birds

 Cedar Waxwing

-Cedar Waxwings are sleek golden brown birds a little larger than a sparrow (6.5"-8" in length).
+Cedar Waxwings are sleek golden brown birds a little larger than a sparrow about 6 1/2 to 8 inches in length.
 Their fluffy soft feathers almost look like fur.
 The fawn colored plumage blends into an ashy gray.

 Waxwings get their name from the red teardrops at the tip of the secondary wing feathers.
 The drop which looks like red wax can be seen on most adults.
 Sometimes it will also be on tail feathers.